hmchen47/DevOps/CICD/IntroKubernetes-edX/13-Ingress.md

 apiVersion: extensions/v1beta1
 kind: Ingress
 metadata:
     name: web-ingress
 spec:
     rules:
     - host: blue.myweb.com
         http:
             paths:
             - backend:
                 serviceName: blue-service
                 servicePort: 80
     - host: green.myweb.com
         http:
             paths:
             - backend:
                 serviceName: green-service
                 servicePort: 80
 ```
 According to the example we provided, users requests to both `blue.myweb.com` and `green.myweb.com` would go to the same Ingress endpoint, and, from there, they would be forwarded to `blue-service`, and `green-service`, respectively.
 Here, we have seen an example of a Name-Based Virtual Hosting Ingress rule.

-We can also have Fan Out Ingress rules, in which we send requests like `myweb.com/blue` and `myweb.com/green`, which would be forwarded to blue-service and green-service, respectively.
+We can also have __Fan Out Ingress rules__, in which we send requests like `myweb.com/blue` and `myweb.com/green`, which would be forwarded to blue-service and green-service, respectively.

 ![Ingress URL Mapping](https://prod-edxapp.edx-cdn.org/assets/courseware/v1/d80931c9035169af0fdd77ab2cf7df44/asset-v1:LinuxFoundationX+LFS158x+2T2017+type@asset+block/urlmap.jpg)